miccai19sub34/lesions/README.md

-### Train Set
+### Train Set and Pre-Trained Weights
-Train set is available for research purposes only upon request.
-Request must be submitted by an associate or full professor.
+Experts put a lot of their valuable time in the annotation process without direct retribution.
+As such, we must keep track of the dataset's uses by the community.

+##### Research Purposes
+Please fill and submit the research purpose statement form.
+Requests must be submitted by researchers only.

+##### Economic Purposes
-If you're a private company and you want to get in touch with us, please refers to the article emails
+If you're a private company and you want to get in touch with us, please refers to the article authors' emails.